 BOPRA study receives no funding from the manufacturers.
 It is mainly funded by FinnHEMS Research and Development Unit and it has also received some funding from Helsinki University Hospital.

-The pilot study began in May 2019 at the HEMS bases of Vantaa and Oulu.
-The aim of the pilot study is to ensure the feasibility of the monitoring device in a HEMS setting and to provide data for refining the research methodology and sample size determination of the following large-scale main study.
-A hundred study patients will be recruited during the pilot study.
+During summer of 2019 the pilot study was completed at the HEMS bases of Vantaa and Oulu.
+The aim of the pilot study was to ensure the feasibility of the monitoring device in a HEMS setting and to provide data for refining the research methodology and sample size determination of the following large-scale main study.
+The experiences gained during the pilot study proved to be useful and based on those the main study can be carried out as planned.

 The results of the study will be published in international peer-reviewed publications in 2020–2022.